aistairc/DeepEventMine/README.md

 # DeepEventMine
-DeepEventMine: End-to-end Neural Nested Event Extraction from Biomedical Texts

 A model to predict nested events from biomedical texts using our pretrained models.

+- The model and results are reported in our paper: [DeepEventMine: End-to-end Neural Nested Event Extraction from Biomedical Texts](https://doi.org/10.1093/bioinformatics/btaa540)
+- Bioinformatics, 2020.

 ## Requirements
 - Python 3.7.0